Vulvar Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - Stages of Vulvar Cancer

 These abnormal cells are not cancer.
 Vulvar intraepithelial neoplasia (VIN) may become cancer and spread into nearby tissue.
 VIN is sometimes called stage 0 or carcinoma in situ.

 The following stages are used for vulvar cancer:

-In stage I, cancer has formed and is found in the vulva only or in the vulva and perineum (area between the rectum and the vagina).
-The tumor is 2 centimeters or smaller and has spread to tissue under the skin.
-Stage I vulvar cancer is further divided into stage IA and stage IB.
+In stage I, cancer has formed.
+The tumor is found only in the vulva or perineum (area between the rectum and the vagina).
+Stage I is divided into stages IA and IB.